J. Bracken Lee: Early life

 Lee was born in Price, to Arthur J. Lee (1870-1934) and Ida Mae (Leiter) Lee (1874–1980).
 When he was five, the family moved to Fruita, Colorado, where they remained until he was in the eighth grade.
 The family then returned to Price.

 During World War I, Lee served in the U.S. Army, lying about his age and passing up his high school graduation in order to enlist.
 During training in California, the Army kept him there as a trainer for the soldiers going to Europe, believing that he had the excellent people skills needed for this job.
 This was a decision that Lee initially regretted, as he wished to serve in combat.
 After the war, he joined his father in the insurance business in Price prior to going into politics.

 Lee married Nellie Pace.
 Their daughter, Helen (Nelson), was born in 1922 (died 2005).
 Two years later Nellie became seriously ill, first with pneumonia, and then with Hodgkin's disease, of which she died in 1926.
 The medical expenses placed Lee in considerable debt.
 Until the debts were paid, Lee moved into his own garage and rented out his house.
 Another way he tried to save money was by eating only one hamburger and drinking a quart of milk a day.
 During this time, his daughter lived with Lee's parents.
 This experience helped form his fiscal conservatism, as he vowed he would never go into debt again.

 On February 23, 1928, he married Margaret Draper (1909–1989) of Wellington, Utah.
 They had three children, a son, James (1930-2021), a daughter, Jon (Taylor) (born 1935), and a son, Richard (1944-2012).

 Margaret fueled Lee's political ambition, encouraging his entry into politics and actively contributing to his career.
 Together, they made a formidable team.
 She had a remarkable memory for names, a skill helpful to Bracken in public life.
 Margaret was active in the Women's Literary Society.
 She also did historical research on prominent women in the West and gave speeches about them.
 Bracken and Margaret were married for 61 years, until her death in 1989.

 Lee was an avid hunter and outdoorsman, particularly enjoying the high desert in eastern Utah near Price.
 He played semi-professional baseball as a young man, playing shortstop.
 He was also an extraordinary handyman, with skills in jewelry making and painting.
-He was a member of the Freemasons, Shriners, and Elks.
+He was a member of the Freemasons, Shriners, and Elks Lodge.

 Lee died in Salt Lake City and is interred in a family plot at Mount Olivet Cemetery in Salt Lake City.
 Dying at 97 years of age, he lived longer than any other Utah Governor.